TeamRizu/outfox-wiki/translation.md

 You might also want to translate the theme in a way that someone who has never played before will understand it, instead of expecting everyone to already know what everything is.
 A new player might not understand what "holds" mean if that word is translated to your language, but if it was kept as "holds" the user would know that it's the literal name of the thing and not something that should make sense in your language.

 Another hard example are steps: in OutFox, there are 2 kinds of steps.
 The ones that you press in gameplay and the steps of the chart made by the author (easy steps, hard steps...).
 In English, it's easy to only say steps because it makes sense for both, but that isn't the case with every language.
-That's why I decided to keep it named "steps" for the pt-BR translation of Soundwaves.
+That's why it was decided to keep it named "steps" for the pt-BR translation of Soundwaves.

-I hope that this helps you to translate your favorite theme to your language so more people can come and play the game with it.
-Thank you for reading and have a nice day.

 ### Community Translations for Soundwaves (OutFox default until Alpha V)